YutaGoto/jk-workshop-docs/skin-making.md

 ---
 layout: default
-title: Skin Making
+title: Skin & Set Making
 nav_order: 8
 last_modified_date: 2024-04-18 18:22
 ---

-# Skin Making
+# Skin & Set Making
 {: .no_toc }

 **everything** you need to know to make a skin or set.<!-- more -->